retooth2/xenharmlib/doc/periodic_package.rst

 Please note the subtle difference in the result for negative indices.
-While the :code:`[]` operator acts on a negative index in the standard python way (counting from the right of the finite sequence), the :func:`~xenharmlib.periodic.scale_element` function retrieves an element from the section of the infinite series that is *left* to the scale:
+While the :code:`[]` operator acts on a negative index in the standard Python way (counting from the right of the finite sequence), the :func:`~xenharmlib.periodic.scale_element` function retrieves an element from the section of the infinite series that is *left* to the scale: